The only reason we know “Pocketful of Sunshine.”

 I unashamedly love The House Bunny (2008).
 It’s laugh out loud hilarious, has an uplifting message, and features Anna Faris at her most bubbly.
 I’ve seen that movie countless times and yet every time I watch it, I forget that Emma Stone is one of the main characters.
 Her character, Natalie, gets some good jokes and an important storyline, but the fact that she’s played by Emma Stone always manages to slip my mind.
 So when I went to see Easy A (2010) in theatres, one of my first experiences going to the movies without adult supervision, it felt like my first real introduction to Emma Stone.
 And what an introduction it was.
 You guys, I LOVE this movie.
 Like, A LOT.

 Inspired by Nathaniel Hawthorne’s “The Scarlet Letter,” Easy A follows high-schooler Olive Penderghast as the lie she tells about losing her virginity spreads through the school like wildfire and everyone labels her as the “easiest” girl in school.
 As Olive’s (fictional) promiscuity gains more notoriety, she sees no harm in helping the school’s outcasts and less popular by letting them tell people that they’ve slept together.
-As her lies grow, Olive’ relationships with her best friend, classmates, and teachers are all put under considerable strain.
-For Olive, lying about being promiscuous is more harmful than if she had actually any of the things that her classmates though she had.
+As her lies grow, Olive’s relationships with her best friend, classmates, and teachers are all put under considerable strain.
+For Olive, lying about being promiscuous is more harmful than if she had actually done any of the things that her classmates thought she had.
 Side note, please be safe, smart, and considerate when choosing to take part in ANY type of sexual activity.

 So like I said, I LOVE this movie.
 It comes dangerously close to earning a spot on my top 10 list.
-It probable doesn’t come to most people’s minds when they think of great movies, but if you’ve seen it, you have to admit that its a a solid and expertly-made piece of filmmaking.
+It probably doesn’t come to most people’s minds when they think of great movies, but if you’ve seen it, you have to admit that its a a solid and expertly-made piece of filmmaking.
 From the sets, to the writing, to the performances, I can’t find much that’s wrong with it.
 Fun fact, apparently not a single set was used in this movie.
 Every scene is filmed at a real residence, business, or landmark in Ojai, California.
 You’d never believe it considering how unbelievably quaint and stylish all of the sets look.
 I suppose that’s a testament to the workmanship of director Will Gluck.

 Oh Will Gluck.
 When I first saw this movie I remember thinking, “wow, he’s going to be the next John Hughes!”
 Yeah, I think Annie (2014) and Peter Rabbit (2018) have permanently squashed that thought.
 However, there’s still something very Hughes-ian about the tone, humour, and direction of Easy A, which brings to mind great teen movies like Ferris Bueller’s Day Off (1986) and Sixteen Candles (1984).
 A teen movie is only as good as its young and often misguided protagonist, and Emma Stone’s Olive Penderghast is all of that and so much more.
 Charming, flawed, and hilariously relatable, this is a star-making role for Stone.
 A role that lets her flex her acting muscles, she gets to do everything from physical comedy, to snarky comebacks, to emotional monologues about morality.
 I’m a little disappointed that she hasn’t really done a laugh-out-loud comedy since this one except for Crazy, Stupid, Love (2011).
 Side note, that’s TOTALLY on my top 10 list.
 Sure her recent movies have dabbled in comedy, but nothing as gut-busting as when she’s shading classmates, faking sex with Brandon (Dan Byrd), or simply excited for lobster.